Respectful parenting is all the buzz these days. Contrary to some opinions, it’s not a passive approach to raising kids. Let me explain…

 As a dad, one of my biggest fears has involved missing “it.”
-When I became a first-time dad, my fears were kind of centered around his health.
-Since Riley was premature, those first few weeks were really tough.
-After getting him home, it didn’t get much easier (although we somehow thought it would).
+When I became a first-time dad, my fears were centered around my son’s health.
+Because Riley was premature, those first few weeks were really tough.
+After he was home, it didn’t get much easier (though somehow we thought it would).

+It was still tough.
 We were those parents who took their kid to the doctor for his first nose drip.
-We were those parents who watched the monitor all night at times, trying to protect our newborn baby.
+We were those parents who watched the monitor all night at times, trying to protect our newborn.

 Eventually, we worked through that.
 We trusted God and still do.

-fear caution myself against is missing “it.”
+Lately, though, the thing I caution myself against is missing “it.”

 By “it” I mean the experience of being a dad.
 The joy of watching my boy grow up.
-The fun moments.
-The tough ones.
-When he experiences those firsts.
-When he chooses the right thing.
-When he has fun.
-When teaching moments pop up.
-When it’s just him, his mom, and me.
+The fun moments as well as the tough ones.
+When he experiences firsts and when he chooses the right thing.
+When he has fun and when teaching moments pop up.
+And when it’s just him, his mom, and me.
 When he’s just being Riley.

-There are times when it’s OK to not be talking to my son.
+At times it’s okay to not be talking to my son.
 I get that.
-I tell him sometimes that the world revolves around something but it’s not him (that’s good ole fashioned parenting there!).
+So I tell him the world revolves around something but it’s not him (that’s good ol’-fashioned parenting!).
 I don’t have to always be talking with him.
-Yes, there are times when he can watch Paw Patrol on his iPad in peace.
+Yes, at times he can watch Paw Patrol on the iPad in peace.
 It’s important that I interact with my child on his level, though.
-That I talk about what they’re doing on Paw Patrol, that I play with him even when I don’t understand what I’m playing.
+That I talk about what they’re doing on Paw Patrol.
+That I play with him even when I don’t understand what I’m playing.

 The other day, I had a fire helmet on my head, was holding the back of a baseball bat, and making a “swoosh” noise for reasons I still don’t get.
 This interaction is important to my son’s development.
 And it’s important to me…that I get “it.”